 Ella L.J.
-Bell Smith — Professor of Business Administration, Tuck School of Business — is Faculty Director of the WISE Executive Leadership Institute and a noted scholar, author, and thought leader on the career experiences of multicultural women.
+Bell Smith — Professor of Business Administration, Tuck School of Business — is Faculty Director of the WISE Executive Leadership Institute and a noted scholar, author and thought leader on the career experiences of multicultural women.
 She is the author of Career GPS: Strategies for Women Navigating the New Corporate Landscape (Amistad, 2010), co-author of Our Separate Way: Black and White Women and the Struggle for Professional Identity (Harvard Business Review Press, 2021) and founder of ASCENT — Leading Multicultural Women to the Top.
 This national not-for-profit organization is committed to women’s professional development and corporate career advancement.
-ASCENT’s scope is genuinely multicultural, encompassing white women and immigrants from other world cultures as well as African-Americans, Latinas, Asian-Americans, Native Americans and Muslim women.
+ASCENT’s scope is genuinely multicultural, encompassing white women and immigrants from other world cultures as well as African Americans, Latinas, Asian Americans, Native Americans and Muslim women.

-Stacy Blake-Beard — Visiting Professor of Business Administration, Tuck School of Business; Emeritus Professor of Management at Simmons College School of Business — is an expert in gender and leadership, unconscious bias, managing visibility and career action planning.
+Stacy Blake-Beard — Clinical Professor of Business Administration, Tuck School of Business; Emeritus Professor of Management at Simmons College School of Business — is an expert in gender and leadership, unconscious bias, managing visibility and career action planning.
 Her research focuses on the challenges and opportunities offered by mentoring relationships, with a focus on how these relationships may be changing as a result of increasing workforce diversity.
 She is particularly interested in the issues women face as they develop mentoring relationships.